Which Is Better: The Treadmill, Elliptical, or Bike?

 Friendly PSA: "If sprinting or running is too hard, you can walk at an incline and still get great strength results," says Sumner.

-"But when comparing apples to apples, the treadmill will earn you a greater calorie burn than the elliptical," she says.
+"But when comparing apples to apples, the treadmill will earn you a greater calorie burn than the elliptical or bike," says Alvino.
 That's because any time you have to pick your foot up off the ground, your body is going to use more energy than when your foot stays planted.
 (Here are some tips to max out your treadmill workout for even more benefits.)

 That said, how hard you're working plays a role: For instance, a slow, 20-minute jog on the treadmill won't burn as many calories as going H-A-M on the elliptical set to high resistance.